munificent/magpie/doc/site/markdown/error-handling.md

         end
     end

-In other words, an `Error` object tells you *what* the error is, but now how it gets passed from the code that generates the error to the code that handles it.
+In other words, an `Error` object tells you *what* the error is, but not *how it gets passed* from the code that generates the error to the code that handles it.